My Plantiful Cooking

 Thai fresh rolls are best served fresh.
 However, you can cover them with a damp tea towel for up to 4 hours if prepping ahead.

-However, you can prep ingredients and refrigerate them separately for up to 3 days, and only assemble the roll when ready to serve.
+However, you can prep the ingredients and refrigerate them separately for up to 3 days, then assemble the roll when ready to serve.

 Save this recipe!